gerritt-luoma/various-notes/javascript-notes.md

   - `var` variables are scoped to the entire function body while `let` variables are scoped to their closing block statement denoted by `{ }`
   - `var` variables are hoised meaning that they are initialized as `undefined` before the code is run meaning they are accessible before being declared.  `let` varaibles are not hoisted meaning if they are accessed before being initialized they will throw a `ReferenceError`
   - `var` variables are globally scoped if defined at the top level while `let` variables are not
-  - `var` variables are able to be redeclared using the `var` keyword with the original value being replaced with the new value.  `let` variables are not able to be redeclared with the `let` keyword with it throwing a `SyntaxError`
+  - `var` variables are able to be redeclared using the `var` keyword with the original value being replaced with the new value.  `let` variables are not able to be redeclared at the same level of scope with the `let` keyword with it throwing a `SyntaxError`.
+If you have a let variable in a higher block/scope you can redeclare that variable in a lower block/scope without changing the higher one

 ## String interpolation
 - When logging to the console the best way to format the output of strings is to use interpolation.
 Instead of using quotations for the strings, use back tick marks ` and insert your variables into the string with ${variable}